intrusive-memory/ffmpeg-framework/README.md

 layout.
 The build tooling fetches FFmpeg from the official GitHub repository, compiles the constituent static libraries for the Apple platforms supported by SwiftPM, and emits XCFramework bundles that can be shipped as binary targets.
+The current GitHub Actions configuration focuses on delivering a macOS Apple Silicon (`arm64`) build, which is the only variant produced by the automated pipeline.

 ## Repository layout